andreav/docker-ubuntu-android-nativescript-vue/README.md

 - Install it also in teh container, issuing:

-`docker exec -it docker exec -it nsvue npm install`
+`docker exec -it nsvue npm install`

 # Security